research-aids/research-aids.github.io/README.md

     - The list `"Themes and categories":` containing the thematic level 2 research aids, that in itself are lists for relevant level 3 research aids
     - The list `"Locations":` containing the region focussed level 2 research aids

 The listings can be amended to the prefered order, there are is no standard rule.
-When no specific order is preferred, stick to alphabetical.
+When no specific order is preferred, stick to an alphabetical order.

 #### [Level 1](./published/niveau1)

-The research guides as produced by NIOD are organised in a hierarchy of 3 levels.
-The top level of the hierarchy, level 1, consists of general texts about writing provenance reports, the landscape of heritage institutions and other introductory materials.
-Due to their general nature, there are only few such documents, they contain mainly unstructured text and are thus _not_ treated as data.
-This means that they are not included in the work done in this repository.
+The research aids on level 1 consist of general texts about writing provenance reports, the landscape of heritage institutions and other introductory materials.
+Due to their general nature, there are only few such documents and they contain mainly text.
+Although the yaml files of level 1 research aids follow a certain structure, this is less strict than for research aids on level 2 and 3.
+See for an example the research aid of [Doing research](./published/niveau1/Dutch/DoingResearch_20240425.yml) or the [level 1 template](./yaml templates/Level1_template.yml).

 #### [Level 2](./published/niveau2)